chmodxx/hsk-vocab-filter/README.md

 # hsk-vocab-filter
-A simply Python script that parses a text for HSK words for specified levels.
+A simple Python script that parses a text for HSK words for specified levels.